Max RMB 20,000

 Entry & Exit:

-Lack of a visa, having an expired visa or overstaying your visa can result in detention and fines.
+Lack of a visa, having an expired visa or overstaying your visa will result in detention and/or fines.

-The Tibet Autonomous Region (TAR), requires special permits for tourist travel, most often obtained through a Chinese travel agent.
+The TAR requires special permits for tourist travel, most often obtained through a Chinese travel agent.
 If you do enter a restricted area without the requisite permit, you could be fined, taken into custody, and deported for illegal entry.
 To learn more about specific entry requirements for Tibet or other restricted areas, check with the Embassy of the People’s Republic of China.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of China.